 Q: In your opinion, why are swimming skills important for every child to learn?

-A: The swimming skills that a child learns will stay with them throughout their life.
-Being comfortable around water is important so the individual does not avoid opportunities such as getting on a boat, or venturing into a lake/ocean from the beach.
-It is also a drowning preventative measure, in the case that one falls into a large body of water by accident.
-Feeling confident in water is even more important in that case because you know how to react in such an emergency situation.
+A: Swimming is a skill that a child learns that will stay with them throughout their life.
+Being comfortable around water is important.
+This ensures the individual does not avoid opportunities like getting on a boat or venturing into a lake or ocean from the beach.